Contact Us

 Do Australian Labradoodles keep growing after one year?

-Most will reach their full height by 12 months but may continue to fill out in weight until around 18 months.
+Most Australian Labradoodles reach their full height by around 12 months but may continue to fill out in weight until around 18 months.
+Growth timelines can vary depending on Australian Labradoodle sizes, parent genetics and overall health.

 What size Labradoodle is best for apartments?

-Micro and Miniature Labradoodles adapt well to apartment living due to their smaller size and moderate exercise needs.
+Micro, Petite and Miniature Labradoodles often adapt well to apartment living due to their smaller size and manageable exercise needs.
+When comparing Australian Labradoodle sizes for apartment life, Miniature is usually the most common smaller option.

 Can the size vary within a litter?

-Yes, even within the same litter, some puppies may grow slightly larger or smaller than expected based on their lineage.
+Yes.
+Even within the same litter, some puppies may grow slightly larger or smaller than expected based on lineage.
+Australian Labradoodle sizes are more predictable with experienced breeding, but individual variation is still possible.

 Contact Labradoodle Corral, the Midwest’s authority on Australian Labradoodles, for more information or to inquire about puppies available for adoption.